katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ### List of supported languages

 Chances are your language is already supported by Material for MkDocs.
+If you

+???????
+Therefore,
-Therefore, before investing your time and contributing a new translation, ensure that your language is not included in the [list of supported languages].
+before investing your time and contributing a new translation, ensure that your language is not included in the [list of supported languages].